-It’s cute when a kid just has one fancy suit that he wears for church or other formal occasions.
-It’s not so cute on a 50-year-old.
+It's cute when a kid just has one fancy suit that he wears for church or other formal occasions.
+Less-so on a 50-year-old.
 Get a few great suits that work for all occasions: a navy one, two gray ones (one dark and one light), and (trust us) a summer-weight one.

 If you need reminding, listen to that Frank Sinatra song again.
 The Chairman of the Board was 54 when he recorded "My Way," and it contains a lot of truisms for anyone over 50, especially if you lived your life well.
 Sure, you'll have some regrets.
 But then again, too few to mention.
 For ideas on what to keep an eye out for, check out the 50 Most Common Regrets People Have in Their 50s.

 You won't get retro vibes by driving around your dad's '87 Subaru hatchback.
 You'll just get a sputtering vehicle that needs its engine checked more often than it needs its tank refilled.

 A piece of furniture here or there is okay, but if the majority of your furnishings came from the Swedish company, you look like a 50-year-old who still hasn't graduated from college.
 For a look at what's okay to buy (and what's not), here are The Best and Worst Deals at Ikea in 2019.